sparkmicro/Ki-nTree/README.md

 * Ki-nTree is currently tested for Python 3.7 to 3.9 versions.
 * Ki-nTree requires a Digi-Key **production** API instance.
 To create one, go to https://developer.digikey.com/.
 Create an account, an organization and add a **production** API to your organization.
 Save both Client ID and Secret keys.
+* Ki-nTree requires a Mouser Search API key.
+To request one, head over to https://www.mouser.ca/api-search/ and click on "Sign Up for Search API"
 > [Here is a video](https://youtu.be/OI1EGEc0Ju0) to help with the different steps

 ### Installation (system wide)